rezaqorbani/SemLA/README.md

 ## Acknowledgements

-We would like to thank the authors [CAT-Seg](https://github.com/cvlab-kaist/CAT-Seg) whose code has been utilized in this repository.
+We would like to thank the authors [CAT-Seg](https://github.com/cvlab-kaist/CAT-Seg) whose code has been utilized in this project.

 ## Citation